jbhafner/brian_seo_news/README.md

 Technology:
 ----------------------------------------------------
 The backend is the Kentico Kontent CMS.
 The front-end is a simple React app.
-The live site is deployed on Surge.sh, a host for static sites.
+The live site is deployed on <a href="https://surge.sh/" target="_blank">surge.sh</a>, a host for static sites.

 Screenshot for Brian's First Kentico Kontent Blog: